CorporateFounder/unitedStates_final/charterEng/HOW_LAWS_ARE_CHOSEN.md

 The law is in force as long as it satisfies the conditions for the adoption of the law and as soon as the condition violated, the law loses its force until the law is re-adopted.
 In the voting of all laws, only votes cast in the last year are taken into account.

+If there are States or Private Jurisdictions that are part of this union, then a House of Representatives should be formed.
+The House of Representatives must be elected as from multi-member districts, where each state must have at least one candidate, but for every 40,000 voters, one candidate.
+Also, each candidate must be elected according to such a system.
+Each voter has v = n - 1 votes, where n is the number of candidates for that constituency.
+Each voter can vote YES or NO by casting their votes for candidates.
+Further, for all participants, all the votes given for him are summed up according to the formula YES - NO, the result is the rating.
+Places shall be allocated to the persons with the highest number of rating.
+If there are states or private jurisdictions in the Union, then no law is in force until it is also approved by the House of Representatives.

+There are minimum requirements that all members of this union must comply with (If this state or private jurisdiction)
+1. All participants must trade among themselves only in this cryptocurrency (dollars or stocks)
+2. No member of this alliance should initiate aggression against the members of this alliance.
+3. Union members should not have the right to impose a form of government on each other (an exception is the method election of members of the House of Representatives, and other members must be observers that they were elected according to the rules described.
+The House of Representatives shall be elected as described in this system, citizens of these jurisdictions).
+4. All members of the union must recognize this charter as the most important law and the laws also adopted factions and the House of Representatives.
+5. All citizens of this union should have the right to freely cross the borders of the members of this union.
+6. Protectionist measures should not be applied against the citizens of the members of this union and the members of the union themselves.

 All laws are divided into several groups.
 1. Ordinary laws
 2. Strategic Plan